 “Cult movie” is a hard thing to pin down.
 For the purposes of this list — celebrating the tenth anniversary of Donnie Darko — we’ve put a premium on the intensity and selectiveness of a movie’s appeal.
 We’ve also limited each director to one film.
-See
+See you at midnight!

 1. Barbarella (1968)

 The first R-rated comic-book movie stars Jane Fonda as a planet-hopping secret agent who has trouble keeping her clothes on.
 It was directed by Fonda’s then-husband, Roger Vadim, who must have seen it as an opportunity to spend nine million dollars’ of producer Dino De Laurentiis’ money just to tell every ticket-buying man in the world, “Eat your heart out!” — P.N.